dexteridea22/Task-Update/README.md

 I think using web sockets is better in that case.

 ## Technology :
-Backend : Django,DRF
+- Backend : Django,DRF
-Database : sqlite
+- Database : sqlite

 ## Test driven development:
-1.created test cases to test CRUD Operations in DRF apis
+- created test cases to test CRUD Operations in DRF apis
-2.Tested from rest apis
+- Tested from rest apis

 ## Output file:
 Log file to log json data after status is completed